greg-raven/Department-21/_posts/2009-07-16-summer-classes-for-men-at-the-learning-center.md

 Live Demonstration.

-Tuesdays at 6:00 PM, location to be determined.
+Tuesdays at 6:00 p.m., location to be determined.

 Upon completion of any of the above courses, diplomas will be issued to the survivors.